Menu Decorator

 The main difference is the jurisdiction in which the approval is honoured and the vehicle categories allowed.

-National individual vehicle approval is issued only for the territory of the Republic of Poland, for vehicle categories M. N, O.
+National individual vehicle approval is issued only for the territory of the Republic of Poland, for vehicle categories M, N, O.

-EU individual approval is issued for all EU member states, for vehicle categories M1 and N1 or M2, M3, N2, N3 special purpose vehicles (according to of Annex II Part III Regulation (EU) 2018/858).
+EU individual approval is issued for all EU member states, for vehicle categories M1 and N1 or M2, M3, N2, N3 special purpose vehicles (according to Annex II Part III of Regulation (EU) 2018/858).

 What is the difference between individual vehicle approval and EU individual vehicle approval?